Part-time, online Technical Communication Certificate

 English language requirements

 To meet the demands of the program, you should have an advanced level of spoken and written English.
+If English is not your first language, we recommend you complete the International English Language Testing System (IELTS) with the following minimums:

 You’ll access the courses through Canvas, our learning management system, which is available through the SFU website.
 Canvas is extremely user-friendly—even if you’ve never studied online before.
 All you need is a computer with an Internet connection.